soupwaylee/soupwaylee.github.io/src/markdown-pages/group-representation-with-matrices.md

 1. Don't confuse the group element in the $S_n$ group with the actual objects that are being permuted.
 2. The Cauchy notation has nothing to do with the cycle notation.
 3. The operation in the $S_n$ group is not commutative.
-So is matrix multiplication.
+Neither is matrix multiplication.
+4. Diferent representations of the same group can have varying dimensions.
-4. From time to time researchers actually denote the matrix representation as the group elements.
+5. From time to time researchers actually denote the matrix representation as the group elements.
 This caused the biggest confusion for me which led me to brushing up some fundamentals again.
 (And maybe that is their intention anyway)

 ---